 Explosion Injures One In Russian City Of Rostov-On-Don

-An explosion has injured a man in the Russian city of Rostov-on-Don.
+A man in the southwestern Russian city of Rostov-on-Don has been injured by a small explosion.

 The blast blew off several of his fingers, officials said.

-The incident came amid jitters in Russia following an April 3 bombing on a subway train in St. Petersburg that killed 14 people and injured nearly 50.
+The incidents came amid jitters in Russia following an April 3 bombing on a subway train in St. Petersburg that killed 14 people and injured nearly 50.

 Most Popular